shanedonburke/DotSlashNote/README.md

 ## Getting Started

 Download or clone the repository to your Windows machine.
-Open DotSlashNote.exe, and start taking some notes!
+Run DotSlashNote.exe, and start taking some notes!
 The source code is included in the /Resources/App directory.
 Feel free to use or modify the code to your liking.

 ## Authors